deneb-viz/deneb-viz.github.io/docs/getting-started/simple-worked-example.md

 - There's a `data` object, which has a mapping of `"dataset"` (line 2).
   - This is required for the specification, instructs that our visual's dataset should be used and should be left as-is.
   - Refer to the [Dataset](dataset) page for more details on how this works.
+- We have a [`layer`](http://vega.github.io/vega-lite/docs/layer.html) view, which allows us to superimpose chart elements (lines 3-37).
+Within this layer, we have:

+  - One [`bar` mark](http://vega.github.io/vega-lite/docs/bar.html) for each data point (lines 4-15).

+    - The width (`x` encoding channel) of this bar is bound to our `Mean Temperature` measure.
-- We're [using a `bar` mark](http://vega.github.io/vega-lite/docs/bar.html) for our data point and we're displaying a `tooltip` for this mark (lines 3-6).
+    - We're displaying a `tooltip` for this mark (lines 4-15).
-- The [encoding for the visual](http://vega.github.io/vega-lite/docs/encoding.html) (lines 7-26) maps our data as follows:
-  - `City` is mapped to the y-axis and is a nominal/categorical field (lines 8-11).
-  - `Mean Temperature` is mapped to the x-axis and is a quantitative/linear field (lines 12-15).
+    - This is used to display orginal values in the event of a cross-highlight from another visual (more on this below)

+  - One `bar` mark for each data point that is bound to our `Mean Temperature` measure's cross-highlight values in the `x` encoding channel (lines 16-36).

-  - The opacity of our mark is linked to a special field called `__selected__`, which manages cross-filtering for us (lines 16-25).
-This is explained further below, so just bear with us for now.
+    - The `opacity` of our mark (how 'solid' the color appears) is linked to a special field called `__selected__`, which manages cross-filtering for us (lines 16-25).
+This is also explained further below, so just bear with us for now.

-This is a simple [single view specification](http://vega.github.io/vega-lite/docs/spec.html#single), so once you're comfortable with the syntax, you should be able to move onto [layered](https://vega.github.io/vega-lite/docs/layer.html), [concatenated](https://vega.github.io/vega-lite/docs/concat.html) or [faceted](https://vega.github.io/vega-lite/docs/facet.html) views in no time 😉
+- The [encoding for the visual's top-level](http://vega.github.io/vega-lite/docs/encoding.html) (lines 38-49) maps our data as follows:
+  - `City` is mapped to the y-axis and is a nominal/categorical field (lines 39-42).
+  - Our x-axis is a quantitative/linear (lines 43-48).

+As noted above, this is a [layered](https://vega.github.io/vega-lite/docs/layer.html) view, so that we can try and show you how to make your visual work with Power BI's interactivity features in as simple a way as possible.
+Vega-Lite also has [single](http://vega.github.io/vega-lite/docs/spec.html#single), [concatenated](https://vega.github.io/vega-lite/docs/concat.html) or [faceted](https://vega.github.io/vega-lite/docs/facet.html) views as well, wo it's worht checking those out (with their associated examples) to learn more.

 We also have some other stuff going on in the editor's **Config** tab, thanks to our template...